Maseshi/Shioru/README.md

 - After creating the images successfully, run by using the command `npm run docker:build` or `npm run docker:build:serve` for the serve mode.

 [Learn more about commands Docker](https://docs.docker.com/reference/)

-## ⚡ Quick Troubleshooting

-- `gyp ERR! stack Error: not found: make`

-  This problem may be caused by **Build tools** being installed incorrectly or may not have been installed yet.
-This problem can be solved by looking at the [installation](#1-install-build-tools) section.

 ## 🌐 Improve Translate